oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

 ## Mode modifiers

 Modes may have extensions to their default behavior.
-Those extensions may be enabled by special mode modifiers (`--mode-modifier`).
-They have limited scope and applicability.
+These extensions are enabled by default for certain modes and further modifiers may be enabled by (`--mode-modifier`).
 See details next to each modifier to know their limits.
 The following modifiers are supported:
 * Parallel test object creation (`P`).
 This is an extension of step 4, when several backend objects, up to the number of threads identified on the system, are created in parallel and then executed in order.
 This allows to overlap